Ottoman–Safavid War (1532–1555): Second Ottoman campaign (1548–1549)

-Third campaign (1553–1555) and aftermath
+Third Ottoman campaign (1553–1555) and aftermath

-In 1553 the Ottomans, first under the Grand Vizier Rüstem Pasha, and later joined by Suleiman himself, began his third and final campaign against the Shah, in which he first lost and then regained Erzurum.
-Ottoman territorial gains were secured by the Peace of Amasya in 1555.
+In 1553 the Ottomans, first under the Grand Vizier Rüstem Pasha, and later joined by Suleiman himself, began his third and final campaign against the Shah.
+Prior to that, Ismail Mirza Safavi, Tahmasp's second son, had successfully invaded eastern Anatolia, defeated the governor of Erzerum and captured the town as well as Akhlar and Arjish.
+Suleiman then advanced as far as Karabagh in the southern Caucasus, but again no set-piece battle took place and he only collected plunder.
+Nevertheless, with both sides exhausted by the war, the Peace of Amasya was signed on 29 May 1555.
 Suleiman returned Tabriz, but kept Baghdad, lower Mesopotamia, western Armenia, western Georgia, the mouths of the Euphrates and Tigris, and part of the Persian Gulf coast.
 Persia retained the rest of all its northwestern territories in the Caucasus.

-Due to his heavy commitment in Persia, Suleiman was only able to send limited naval support to France in the Franco-Ottoman Invasion of Corsica (1553).
+Due to his heavy commitment in Persia, Suleiman was only able to send limited naval support to France in the Franco-Ottoman invasion of Corsica (1553).